-After deixis, proper names become the most frequent nomination strategy used to refer to Jokowi (32.76%).
-It appears that the strategy is utilized in order to help the readers examine which person becomes the centre of the text, especially when another noun or name is mentioned.
+As apparent from the above data, the word Jokowi is employed to refer to the President in order to show to the readers which person becomes the center of the text, especially when another name is mentioned, i.e. Yudhoyono.
 The strategy is also used when the reference of the action is not mentioned in the immediately preceding sentence (Fukumura & van Gompel, 2012).
 Moreover, the use of the nomination strategy also indicates that the Jakarta Post tries to avoid ambiguity.

-Another strategy is displayed professional anthroponyms by (25.86%).
+Another strategy is displayed by professional anthroponyms (25.86%).
 By using this strategy, the Jakarta Post tries to put forward Jokowi's professionalism side instead of his other side, as a family man for example.
 The decision to apply professional anthroponyms is also related to the purpose of the editorial that is to describe and report Jokowi's action regarding his job.
 When Jokowi is elected as the new governor, the Jakarta Post displays him as 'the governor' who is in charge of Jakarta.
-The realization of the strategy then changes as Jokowi is proposed to be the presidential candidate.
+The realization of the strategy then changes as Jokowi is proposed to be the presidential candidate, as evident below.